 This unmistakably-Cybis sticker has managed to remain on the felted underside of a 1950s piece.
 The inclusion of the copyright symbol is surprising because the studio didn’t begin actually filing for copyright registrations on any of their designs until the early 1960s!
 (It’s also surprising because almost all of the 1950s pieces – including this one – were cast from molds Cybis bought from other companies who were the true copyright holders of those designs.)
 The two uppercase letters following the Cybis name are not quite decipherable: is it DK ?
 DV ??
 DR ???
 And what would any of those letter pairs stand for, anyway?

-This second example makes the two letters clearer: They are DP.
+However, on this second example the handwritten initials appear to be DP.
 This sticker is on an angel bust whose materials and style appear to match those listed in the museum catalog Cybis in Retrospect as being “circa 1942-1947.”
 However, this particular bust ALSO incorporates the exact same halo that was used on some of the early-1950s Mother Most Admirable madonna busts.

 Another piece of evidence comes from the same sticker found on the felted underside of some “folk toys”, which Cybis in Retrospect cites as having been made between 1944 and 1948.
 These stickers clearly say “DK” at the end.